What is a self-employed personal loan?

 Interest rate | Make sure you know the difference between a fixed and variable interest rate.
 If you're going with a variable interest rate, check that you will be able to make monthly repayments if the rate happens to spike upwards at any time. |

-Turnaround time | Depending on why you're applying for the loan, you may need your money disbursed within a certain timeframe.
-Make sure that any lender you choose can provide your money within the time period you need. |
+Turnaround time | Depending on why you're applying for the loan, you may need your money disbursed within a certain timeframe. |

 Eligibility | Before applying for any loan, check what the eligibility requirements are.
-Also, avoid applying for too many loans within a short period of time as lenders will often consider you an irresponsible high-risk borrower if you make frequent applications. |
+Also, avoid applying for too many loans within a short period of time.
+Lenders consider you an high-risk borrower if you make frequent applications. |

 Loan cost | Make sure you're aware of all fees associated with each loan.
 This includes any one-off or ongoing fees. |